 If you have pain, numbness, or tingling that runs from your low back into the buttocks and down the back of either leg, that may be sciatica.
-Ron Ben-Meir, DO, FAAPMR, treats acute and chronic sciatica pain at three Downtown Pain Management locations in Red Bank, Hoboken, and Manalapan, New Jersey.
+Ron Ben-Meir, DO, FAAPMR, treats acute and chronic sciatica pain at three Downtown Pain Management locations in Red Bank and Hoboken, New Jersey.
 For state-of-the-art sciatica treatment, call the office nearest you or book an appointment online today.

 Sciatica is pain along the sciatic nerve.
 This large nerve branches from your low back and travels through your hips, buttocks, and down each leg.
 Sciatica usually affects one side of your body, but it’s possible for it to occur in both legs.